hashobject/perun.io/resources/guides/built-ins.md

 ## Image Tasks

-Images are an important part of many a static site, so Perun provides a few convenience tasks for retrieving and manipulating their characteristics.
+Images are an important part of many static sites, so Perun provides a few convenience tasks for retrieving and manipulating their characteristics.

 -----